nafarlee/git-good/README.md

 - Basic backup happens as part of the workflow, and extending to bulletproof backups is simpler
 - Software versioning, either as part of release cycles, or maintaining variants, is simplified.

+## Evangelism?

+While this guide focuses on Git, as it is VCS I use most often because I am quite happy with it, Git is not a be all end all.
+There are other systems that perform similarly to Git, and have different tradeoffs that might make more sense depending upon your use case.

+The important thing is to use a true VCS of __some__ kind.
+Even if you are developing/writing solo, the utility a VCS provides over manual backups (or worse, nothing at all!) cannot be overstated.

+Beyond this point, things become increasingly Git focused.

+_You have been warned..._

 ## Design and Inner Workings

 We can talk all day about the intricacies and architecture of Git, but there are only a few concepts that are necessary to understand if you want to make good use of Git.